encounterplus/module-packer/README.md

 ### Page Breaks

 When designing content for print, content will be clipped at a single page unless you manually specify a page break with the `(print-page)` tag in your markdown.
 The `(print-page)` tag will be hidden in the preview and in EncounterPlus.
+You can force the next page to be single-column with `(print-page-single-column)` or multi-column with `(print-page-multi-column)`

 ```Markdown
 This is some text.